Wilbur Barnes

 Bio

-Wilbur Barnes was drafted into the United States Army in 1950.
-He describes his experiences in the newly integrated Army and his feelings on integration.
-In Korea, he served in the artillery first as a gunner on a 105mm Howitzer and after hearing loss, served as a forward observer for the artillery.
-One of his memories is of the cold and particularly eating cold food because they could not have fires.
-He discusses getting mail and packages and how different Korea was from soldiers communicating with families today.
-He recalls almost not being promoted and his pride of being the only Black Sergeant in his unit.
+Wilbur Barnes was drafted into the United States Army in 1951.
+He describes his experiences in the newly integrated U.S. Army and his feelings towards integration.
+He served in Korea in the artillery, initially as a gunner on a 105mm Howitzer and later as a forward observer after experiencing hearing loss.
+One of his memories is of the harsh cold weather and particularly eating cold food because they could not have fires.
+He discusses getting mail and packages in Korea and how different it was to communicate with families back home, compared to the ways soldiers can communicate with their loved ones today.
+He recounts almost missing out on a promotion, and he is proud of being the only Black Sergeant in his unit.

 Video Clips